TannerGilbert/Manim-Examples/README.md

 python3 -m manim example_scenes.py SquareToCircle -pl
 ```

-The -p frag in the command above stands for previewing.
-The -l frag is for faster rendering with lower quality.
+The -p flag in the command above stands for previewing.
+The -l flag is for faster rendering with lower quality.

 ## Live Streaming